jitongj/Stratification-Pipeline/README.md

 ![image](https://github.com/user-attachments/assets/dfb0b11f-5ad7-4a4e-b516-983ba3de2ba3)

-- `urb_frac` must be calculated based on the DHS survey’s urban-rural population table, typically found in Appendix A of survey reports, for example.
+- `urb_frac` should be derived from the urban-rural population table in the DHS survey, typically located in Appendix A of the survey reports.
+For greater accuracy, use the actual population numbers instead of the urban percentage provided in the table.
+For example.
   ![image](https://github.com/user-attachments/assets/154dc67d-3a95-49b7-adb0-5a2e47ea65c1)

 - If the DHS survey does not provide this information, refer to the corresponding census survey or estimate it based on urban and rural household numbers (you can calculate the u/r population based on the number of average u/r population per household in the census survey)